MichaIng/DietPi-Docs/docs/usage.md

     On some hardware options (e.g. Raspberry Pi) the file is located on an own partition which can be accessed on a Windows PC.

     Some hardware options (e.g. NanoPi) do not have this extra partition.
-In this case the SD card needs to be mounted to be able to access the `dietpi.txt` file.
+In this case the SD card needs to be mounted to be able to access the `/boot/dietpi.txt` file.

 The result of the automated installation can cover the following areas: